-In my work in progress “the journey”, I travel back in time and to my Jewish ancestors’ country : Lithuania.
+In the first chapter of my work in progress “the journey”, I travel back in time and to my Jewish ancestors’ country : Lithuania.
 Mixing family albums, present landscapes and portraits with excerpts from literature*, I revisit my family roots and history, and travel to an imaginary place, an introspective and biographic one.

 In this first Lithuanian chapter, I go back to the original land, along with my mother and my son.
 We immerse ourselves in the nature, looking for traces, places, faces we could relate to today.
 If we think a landscape history is intimately linked to the history of the people who inhabited and crossed them, what can those forests, fields and lakes tell about the past?
 Which memory do they convey ?